The best methods for keeping your palms healthy and thriving

 Thankfully, palms are naturally resistant to most bugs, especially if they are kept outside and not in your home or greenhouse.
 However, in the off case where they do get infested, it is usually by the following insects.
 One is spider mites, which can also form a spider-like webbing on the plant.
 They can be removed by placing your palm either outside or in the shower and hosing the insects off the plant with water.
 Remaining spider mites can be wiped off with rubbing alcohol.
 You can also spray spider mites with certified organic neem oil to kill them.
 We carry neem oil in a

-concentrate and a ready-to-use spray bottle.
+ready-to-use spray bottle.
 If you are spraying a palm outside, make sure it is either in the early morning or evening, as oil based products may burn your palm if sprayed midday in the sun.
 Mealybugs, another type of palm insect, can be treated in the same way as spider mites.

 Photo Credit: Planta; Lyle Buss, UF/IFAS